pflanze/xmlhub-indexer/docs/macos.md

 ## Configure editor

-Both Git and the xmlhub tool rely on the `EDITOR` environment variable.
-XXX how to change, how to use e.g. vscode.
+Both Git and the xmlhub tool rely on the standard `EDITOR` environment variable to choose the editor to run when needed.
+For editors that wait by default until the edited file is closed, you can just set that environment variable, which you can do in the `.zshenv` file in your home directory: e.g. `export EDITOR=vim` on its own line.

+For editors that immediately return and do not wait for the file to be closed, but allow to wait by giving command line arguments, you can make a wrapper script and set `EDITOR` to point to that script.
+E.g. for VS code:

+1. Create a directory `bin` in your home if you don't have it already.
+Create a file `code-wait` inside it, and add the following:

+        #!/bin/bash
+        exec code --wait "$@"

+2. Add `export EDITOR=~/bin/code-wait` to `.zshenv` as mentioned above.

 ## SSH public key logins